Addiction and social media:

 Evolving Recovery Concepts

 The rapid insertion of the apparatus of social media into our lives has changed just about every aspect of the collective life experience in the modern age.
 Recovery is no exception.
 Social media has put the cornerstone of 12-Step Therapy, anonymity, into its cross-hairs and as with everything today, its being met with mixed reviews.
+Let’s talk about addiction and social media.

 So how do I appropriately navigate recovery in the ever-evolving age of social media?